pdphilip/laravel-elasticsearch/README.md

     'user_ip' => '0.0.0.0',
     'location' => ['lat' => -7.3,'lon' => 3.1]
 ]);
-//'location' index will be created by elasticsearch as an object
+//'location' field will be indexed by elasticsearch as an object

 //Trying to filter by location will fail due to the incorrect mapping
 $logs = SiteLog::filterGeoBox('location',[-10,10],[10,-10])->get();